 Report Author Contact Number

-Bryan Mason
+Dawn Clarke

-Executive Director - Operations (01246) 217154
+Assistant Director - Finance, Revenues and Benefits (01246) 217658

-AGIN 9 (CAB 0510) Risk Management/AJD
+AGIN ??(CAB 0802) Risk Management/AJD

-STRATEGIC RISK REGISTER SUMMARY AS AT: 31st March 2017
+STRATEGIC RISK REGISTER SUMMARY AS AT: 30 June 2017

-Risk Consequences Risk Score (Likelihood x Impact) Risk Score (Likelihood x Impact)Taking into Account Current Controls Risk Owner / Lead Officer 1 Government Legislation / impact of referendum vote to leave the EU / adverse external economic climate has an accelerating impact on Council funding, or upon the local economy, to which Council is unable to adopt an appropriate change of Strategic direction.
-The decision to leave the EU creates significant uncertainties whilst there is a significant programme of legislative change which impacts directly upon local government.
-Unable to deliver a package of services that both addresses changing national priorities whilst meeting changing local needs and aspirations.
+Risk Consequences Risk Score (Likelihood x Impact) Risk Score (Likelihood x Impact)Taking into Account Current Controls Risk Owner / Lead Officer 1 Parliamentary uncertainty following the General Election, Government Legislation / impact of referendum vote to leave the EU / adverse external economic climate has an accelerating impact on Council funding, or upon the local economy, to which Council is unable to adopt an appropriate change of Strategic direction.
+The decision to leave the EU creates significant uncertainties whilst there is a significant programme of Unable to deliver a package of services that both addresses changing national priorities whilst meeting changing local needs and aspirations.
 Increases costs or reduces resources available to the Council directly, or to its key partners.
 Reduced influence over delivery of local services.
 Unable to effectively support local communities.
 Increased demands on Council services at a time when Council resource base is reducing.
-4,4, 16 3,4 12 SAMT / Political Leadership
+4,4, 16 3,4 12 SAMT / Political Leadership legislative change which impacts directly upon local government. adopted to mitiThe Council haAppropriate levEffective engage outward looking and actively works to sed igate against associated risks, including was effective political and managerial arranguels of financial reserves / investment functions orking to identify new in gements in place to mar ling are maintained to funcessary change. come streams. nage change. und strategic shifts in s ervice delivery.
+2 Failure to deliver a balanced budget in line with the MTFP, at a time when the Council's reserves are at an acceptable rather than a robust level, and localism has created significant uncertainties refuture funding levels.
+Impact upon ability to deliver current level of services.
+Unable to resource acceptable levels of service.
+Significant adverse reputational Impact.
+4,4 16 3,4 12 SAMT / Chief Executive / Chief Financial Officer / Political Leadership Mitigation The Council has effective financial management in place to ensure budget arrangements are robust.
+The Council has appropriate managerial arrangements and culture in place to manage any necessary change.
+The Council has 'adequate' financial reserves in place to cushion against any loss of income for a period of at least one financial year.